Response

 // ....
 Business logic omitted

-// Set the data to be returned
+// Set the data to return

 return $response;